 How Different are SSN and CPF different from Aadhaar?

 The Social Security Number in America keeps a record of services while Aadhaar is the proof of Indian identity.
 SSN is governed by the Federal Legislation, Aadhaar is governed by the Aadhaar Act of 2016.
 While SSN collects demographic data, Aadhaar collects biometric data.
 On the one hand, Social Security stored all information at a Central database while Aadhaar links databases.
 Central Provident Fund (CPF) provides social security in Singapore.
 This is done through four vital accounts which include: Ordinary Account, Special Account, Retirement Account and Medisave Account.
-In Singapore, every employed person contribute a certain amount from their earnings to the fund and this is based on age and income levels.
+In Singapore, every employed person contributes a certain amount from their earnings to the fund and this is based on age and income levels.

 Is VID a Solution to this Problem?

 When defining the time when the VID implementation took place, it all comes down to how effective it is and whether it dwells on it being as simple UIDAI’s migration plan.
-This ensures that the old method submitting Aadhaar numbers is replaced with a Virtual ID.
+This ensures that the old method of submitting Aadhaar numbers is replaced with a Virtual ID.
 These practices came into place to counter The Tribune’s report on acquiring billions of Aadhaar data for as little as ₹500.

 Privacy and Security Concerns